Rabbi Yoshi Zweiback

 Rabbi Stern is a founding member of Reform CA – a project of rabbis and congregants throughout California to raise our voice for justice in our state through political action.
 He is also a past co-chair and continuing member of theLA/Voice Clergy Council—a steering committee for our local affiliate of the national PICO network for community organizing and social change.
 He has been a member of the Religious Action Center’s Commission on Social Justice.

 Rabbi Stern and his wife, Becky Sobelman-Stern, have two children, Noah and Eliana.
 Both children have benefited from the excellent Stephen Wise Temple School system.
-Noah graduated UC Berkeley and is pursuing a double masters at the Harvard Kennedy School of Government and the Business School.
-Ellie is a graduate of the University of Wisconsin and is receiving a masters of social work from Columbia University.
+Noah graduated UC Berkeley and has received a double masters from the Harvard Kennedy School of Government and Harvard Business School.
+Ellie is a graduate of the University of Wisconsin and has received a masters of social work from Columbia University.
 Becky is the Executive Vice President – Chief Program Officer of the Los Angeles Federation.

 Rabbi Josh Knobel